Aulet, L. S., & Cantlon, J. F. (2025). Segmentation as a bottleneck in numerical cognition. Scientific Reports, 15(1), 42777.

 Lourenco, S. F., Aulet, L. S., Ayzenberg, V., Cheung, C. -N., & Holmes, K. J. (2017).
 Right idea, wrong magnitude system.
 Behavioral and Brain Sciences, 40, e177.

 Aulet, L. S.*, Persichetti, A. S.*, Dilks, D. D., & Lourenco, S. F. (in prep).
-Integral representations of number and cumulative surface area in human right posterior parietal cortex. *shared first author
+Conjoint and independent representations of numerosity and area in human intraparietal cortex. (*joint first authors)